vremyavnikuda/hyprshot-rs/doc/CLI.md

 - Running a command after capture (for example, opening an image): It is supported via `-- [command]`.
 - Clipboard-only mode (`--clipboard-only`): Saving to disk is disabled.
 - Debugging mode (`--debug`): Outputs detailed logs.
+- Сhecking the version `hyprshot-rs -v` and `hyprshot-rs --version` is supported.